barumau/pandunia/english/english-pandunia.md

 be about (discuss as a subject) - tema
 be beside (accompany) - lata
 be born - jenu
-be bothered by (bother to, take the trouble to) - turbu
+be bothered by (bother to, take the trouble to) - be turbe
 be called (be named) - nama
-be located (lie, be situated) - loku
+be located (lie, be situated) - be loka
 be seen - be vide
 beacon (lighthouse) - foto minar
 bean or pea (legume) - dou
-bear - urse
+bear - urso
 beard - barde
 beautiful (handsome, good-looking) - bonvidi
 beautiful (handsome, pretty) - sundar